armendariz/terminal_recipes/README.md

 * Matt Kiefer is doing a command line tools class in Windows using Cygwin on Friday morning.
 * Use terminal through a virtual machine.
 Check out this from the [Center for Investigative Reporting](https://github.com/cirlabs/vm)
-* Liz Lucas is teaching an introductory class on command line for Windows: http://ire.org/events-and-training/event/1494/1621/
+* Liz Lucas is teaching an introductory class on [command line for Windows](http://ire.org/events-and-training/event/1494/1621/)

-Possible areas this course will cover:
+Areas this course will cover

 Reviewing the basics: